 St – stitch

 Love this pattern but want MORE?
-You will LOVE The Endless Bundle – my membership program full of patterns, videos, courses, community, and much more.
-See you on the inside!
+You will LOVE The Endless Bundle – my membership program that includes my entire library of patterns, videos, courses, community, and much more.

 CROCHET GLADIATOR BAREFOOT SANDALS – ELASTIC STYLE